 Pineapple Mint Agua Fresca

 Need a refresher that feels like a mini getaway in a glass?
-This Pineapple Mint Agua Fresca is about to be your new summer crush.
-It’s light, naturally sweet, and sparkles with the brightness of fresh mint—just the thing to sip on while the kids play in the yard or while you prep for your next backyard hangout.
-Trust me, your blender’s about to get very popular.
+This pineapple agua fresca with fresh mint is about to become your new summer crush.
+It is light, naturally sweet, and sparkles with the brightness of mint, making it exactly the kind of thing you want to sip while the kids play in the yard or while you prep for your next backyard hangout.

 Why You’ll Love This Recipe

-One summer when I was working as a personal chef in Texas, my client asked for a non-alcoholic drink station for a weekend party.
-I whipped up a few agua frescas—and this pineapple mint version disappeared first.
-It’s been a staple in my fridge ever since.
+One summer, when I was working as a personal chef in Texas, a client asked me to set up a non-alcoholic drink station for a weekend party.
+I whipped up a few agua frescas, and this pineapple mint version was the very first to disappear.
+It has been a permanent fixture in my fridge ever since.

 Step-by-Step Instructions